hamjahb/my-books/README.md

 - ability to post book reviews to good reads.
 - rate books and post.
 - change button design and input box

+## known bugs

+- in deployment server app stops when a book is searched.